cc-tweaked/CC-Tweaked/README.md

 This is an fork of [Zundrel/cc-tweaked-fabric](https://github.com/Zundrel/cc-tweaked-fabric) who's goal was to port [SquidDev-CC/CC-Tweaked](https://github.com/SquidDev-CC/CC-Tweaked) to fabric.
 I picked up maintaining the mod because the team working on Zundrel's fork, admitted they had gotten lazy so I picked it up to make it up to snuff with CC:T

+This mod includes textures that are more in-line with the style of Mojang's new texture-artist, Jappa.
+If you prefer the original textures, enable the "Programer Art" resource pack provided by the mod.

 ## Contributing
 Any contribution is welcome, be that using the mod, reporting bugs or contributing code.
 In order to start helping develop CC:R there are a few rules
 1) Any updates that port commits from CC:T, ***MUST*** follow the format defined in [patchwork.md](patchwork.md) otherwise they will not be accepted,